jfrerich/plugin-release-process/README.md

 `/mb cutplugin --tag v1.2.0 --repo mattermost-plugin-todo`

+To cut a plugin for a specific branch, you can specify the specific SHA commit

+`/mb cutplugin --tag v3.0.1 --repo mattermost-plugin-jira --commitSHA 837456086c5c3e21f6056e5c4ad1979d8a42b24d`

 CI runs can be viewed at [circleci.com/gh/mattermost](https://circleci.com/gh/mattermost)

 If CI jobs complete successfully, a new release will automatically be produced and viewable under the `Releases` tab in the plugin repo